 All wall openings, penetrations, intersections, connections, window sills, heads and jambs must be flashed prior to Stria Cladding installation.
 Refer to moisture management requirements in Clause 2.5.
-The building underlay/rigid air barrier must be appropriately incorporated with penetration and junction flashings using flashing tapes.
-Materials must be lapped in such a way that water tracks down to the exterior on the face of building underlay or rigid air barrier.
-James Hardie will assume no responsibility for water infiltration within the wall due to poor installation of flashings or building underlay.
+The flexible underlay/rigid air barrier must be appropriately incorporated with penetration and junction flashings using flashing tapes.
+Materials must be lapped in such a way that water tracks down to the exterior on the face of the flexible underlay or rigid air barrier board.

-The selected flashing materials must comply with the durability requirements of NZBC.
+The selected flashing materials must comply with the durability requirements of the NZBC.
 For information refer to Table 20 of E2/AS1.

-When using James Hardie rigid air barriers the entire framing around openings must be sealed with a flashing tape.
+When using James Hardie rigid air barrier boards the entire framing around openings must be protected with a flashing tape.
 The tape must be finished over the face of the rigid air barrier.
-Refer to James Hardie Rigid Air Barriers installation manual for further information.
+Ensure to check the compatibility of flashing tapes and sealants with their manufacturers.
+Refer to the James Hardie Rigid Air Barriers installation manual for further information.